Contributors Dropdown icon

 10. Be consistent when changing campaigns

 The campaign, term and content tags depend on the campaign name, keyword or targeting, and ad creative in the advertising platform.
 If you make changes to any of these after you have launched the ad you have two choices.
 Either you leave the UTM parameters as they are or you change them to reflect the new values.
-Our recommendation is that you change the UTM tags to reflect the modifications you have made in the ads platform.
+Our recommendation is that you change the UTM codes to reflect the modifications you have made in the ads platform.
 This way you know there is always a consistency between the two.

 The table below shows you the five different UTM parameters with suggestions for how to use them.
 It should be relatively easy to decide on a convention that suits your business.
 Again, the most important thing is to tag all URLs and to be consistent.
 If in doubt, keep it simple.
 Also, make sure that Google AdWords and Bing auto-tagging is enabled.
 This will save a lot of manual work.

-The seven most common UTM tagging mistakes:
+The seven most common UTM tagging mistakes

 1. Not tagging at all